 PIV RPs SHALL follow all of the requirements for RPs enumerated in [SP800-63C].

-It is common practice for the RP to associate that login with a local account record, which is defined as the RP subscriber account in [SP800-63C].
+It is common practice for the RP to associate a federated login with a local account record.
+This record is defined as the RP subscriber account in [SP800-63C].
+The RP subscriber account can contain things like access rights at the RP as well as a cache of identity attributes for the subscriber.

-The RP subscriber account SHALL be uniquely associated with a single federated identifier, as described in Sec.
-6.2.1.
+Each federated identifier, as described in Sec.
+6.2.1, SHALL be associated with a single RP subscriber account.
 The RP subscriber account SHALL NOT rely on any other identifiers within the PIV data record (e.g., card UUID or email address) for uniqueness or tracking a PIV identity account over time.

 To minimize the amount of information sent to the RP, RPs SHOULD use just-in-time provisioning for the RP subscriber account, as defined in [SP800-63C], when possible.
 To avoid data duplication and synchronization issues, the RP SHOULD minimize the amount of data stored in the RP subscriber account.